 In end-stage AMD with choroidal neovascularization as seen in the images below, early subretinal fibrosis progresses to disciform scarring.
 The subretinal fibrosis (shaded orange) has a dense white appearance due to the high reflectivity of the material.
-There is likely degeneration and atrophy of the photoreceptors, both above and adjacent to the subretinal fibrosis, as evidenced by loss of the ellipsoid zone of the photoreceptors (shaded green).
+There is likely degeneration and atrophy of the photoreceptors, both above and adjacent to the subretinal fibrosis, as evidenced by loss of the junction between the inner and outer segments of the photoreceptors (shaded green).
 Tracing the outer plexiform layer (shaded red) can assist in identifying the structures remaining within the retina.